-The promotion of diversity has alwas been in the heart of the EPF project since the beginning in 1925.
-Renown for the high standards of its academic programs, the school has developped a special relationship with many local institutions on the french territory and also with research centers.
-These tight bonds led to the opening of two new campuses.
-On the one hand in Troyes in 2010 and on the other hand in Montpellier in 2012.
+The promotion of diversity has always been in the heart of the EPF project since the beginning in 1925.
+Renowned for the high standards of its academic programs, the school has developed a special relationship with many local institutions on the French territory and also with research centres.
+These tight bonds led to the opening of two campuses Troyes and in Montpellier.

 AN IDENTITY BASED ON STRONG VALUES

 INNOVATION: Develop creativity, a critical mind and curiosity through innovative methods and with innovative tools, train students to state-of-the-art technologies and make them aware of the strive for Excellency.